What is AI Runtime Security?¶

 - OWASP Agentic Top 10 (2026): multi-agent specific controls via MASO

-Jonathan C. Gill contributes to the AI Runtime Security discipline through the AIRS Framework at airuntimesecurity.io.
+Jonathan Gill contributes to the AI Runtime Security discipline through the AIRS Framework at airuntimesecurity.io.